Selling Central Palm Beach | Palm Beach County Real Estate

 What to do instead:

-13. Don’t Assume Gift Funds Are Automatically Approved
+13. Don’t Assume Gift Funds Are Automatically Acceptable

 What to do instead: